 Zaghari-Ratcliffe, her family, the BBC World Trust, her current employer, and the UK government strongly denied the charges against her.
 Her work for the BBC World Service Trust was purely administrative; she helped book Iranian and other students onto courses, and she was in Tehran with her daughter for a family visit only.

 Following her first arrest, Zaghari-Ratcliffe was reportedly placed in solitary confinement.
 Amnesty International states that Zaghari-Ratcliffe was denied access to a lawyer until three days before her trial in September 2016.
-She was sentenced to a five-year prison term in Tehran's Evin Prison and has since "suffered a serious decline in her physical and mental health" as Amnesty International writes, which is "something her husband Richard has repeatedly drawn attention to during a high-profile campaign on his wife's behalf."
+She was sentenced to a five-year prison term in Tehran's Evin Prison and has since "suffered a serious decline in her physical and mental health" as Amnesty International writes.

 In an open letter written in September 2016, Zaghari-Ratcliffe described the heartache she was feeling after the decision was made that her daughter should return to the UK to start school.
 "I have no hope or motivation after my baby goes … There is no measure to my pain," she wrote.